Thiago Cionek: Club career

 Born in Curitiba, Paraná, Cionek began his career with local Cuiabá Esporte Clube.
 He moved to Europe for a brief spell at Portugal's GD Bragança before returning to Brazil with Clube de Regatas Brasil.

 In 2008, Cionek went back to Europe, playing four seasons with Jagiellonia Białystok in his ancestral Poland.
-The team won the 2009–10 Polish Cup and the 2010 Polish SuperCup.
+The team won the 2009–10 Polish Cup and the 2010 Polish Super Cup.

 He then had a year in the Italian Serie B with Padova Calcio, before signing for another club from the same division, Modena FC on 2 September 2013.
 On 11 January 2016, he joined his third Italian club, US Città di Palermo of Serie A. Two years later, with his contract due to expire at the end of the season, he was sold to SPAL of the same league on a 21/2-year contract.

 On 28 September 2020, he signed a three-year contract with Serie B club Reggina.

+On 9 August 2023, Serie C side Avellino announced the signing of Cionek on a two-year contract.